Most Talked-About Moments From the 2018 Super Bowl

 The 2018 Super Bowl was full of memorable moments.
 The Philadelphia Eagles beat the New England Patriots in a 41-to-33-point game, giving the team its first Super Bowl title.

-Still, there was plenty of excitement both off and on the field.
+Still, there was plenty of excitement both on and off the field.
 There was Pink's National Anthem performance, Justin Timberlake's halftime show and (of course) plenty of commercials.

 Missed any part of the big game?
 Don't worry!
 We have you covered.
 Check out our list of the most-talked about moments from the 2018 Super Bowl.